 “And kidnapping a minor,” the first one adds.

-Suddenly their faces turn serious and a duty sergeant appears from behind sleepless man, the distinctive three stripes of his rank clearly visible on the arm of his pristine uniform.
+Suddenly their faces turn serious as they all stare at me in unison.
+A duty sergeant appears from behind sleepless man, the distinctive three stripes of his rank clearly visible on the arm of his pristine uniform.
 Where he’d been hiding I have no idea, but my situation has just become very scary, if it wasn’t already.

 “What for?” he asks and I realise the predicament I’m in.
 Aware that I’m about to break the protocol, I lower my head and keep my mouth shut.
 “A young lad like you doesn’t steal cars for fun, let alone car-jack a young woman with her baby.”